Some brilliant O stars in well-known regions of star formation.

 An O star, or O-type star, is a massive, luminous, blue star of spectral type O. O stars have surface temperatures of 30,000°–50,000°C and masses of 20–100 solar masses.
 Their spectra are dominated by emission lines of singly ionized helium (these lines forming the so-called Pickering series).
 Most other lines are from at least doubly ionized elements, although H and He I lines are also present.

 O stars are powerful ionizers of the surrounding interstellar medium, giving rise to large, bright emission nebulae and virtually defining the spiral arms of the Milky Way and other spiral galaxies.
 Most O stars are very fast rotators.
-They have lifetimes of only 3 to 6 million years.
-Well-known examples include Alnitak (Zeta Orionis) and Naos (Zeta Puppis).
+They have lifetimes, on the main sequence, of only 3 to 6 million years.
+Well-known examples include Alnitak (Zeta Orionis), shown in Figure 1, and Naos (Zeta Puppis).

 Oe, Of, and Oef stars